Sohae Satellite Launching Station: History

+On 30 May 2023, the first (and failed) orbital launch attempt of Chollima-1 launch vehicle took place with Malligyong-1 reconnaissance satellite, using a newly built pad close to the western coastal area of the site with the third try being successful.

 On 27 May 2024, North Korea launched the Malligyong-1-1 military satellite onboard a new launch vehicle using liquid oxygen and petroleum engine.
 However, the launch failed.

+April 2026 satellite imagery pointed to the completion of upgrade and expansion works at the facility.
+Also, the villages of Jangang-dong and Jangya-dong, located in the vicinity of the facility, were demolished.
+In May 2026 it was reported that the construction of a new hillside building that may be a VIP viewing stand was ongoing.

 Facilities

 The entire facility occupies over six square kilometers, and consists of a launch site, a static rocket motor test stand, vehicle checkout and processing buildings, a launch control building, a large support area, a complex headquarters building and an entry control point.
 The site is five times larger than Tonghae Launch Site.
 There is much speculation about the functions of different parts of the site but the nuances of satellite photography based guesswork may not be communicated effectively in the mass media.

 Western sources identified a building as a "high bay processing facility" which turned out to be the launch control centre when the site was visited by journalists.
 The building previously identified as the control centre was actually an observation point.

 As of May 2023, the site consists of two orbital launch pads: